 Learning how to butcher a deer can save you time and money, as well as the hassle of transporting a carcass.

-Everything from the rib meat to the shanks are kept for consumption.
-In the long run knowing how to butcher a deer will save you time and money.
+Everything from the neck meat to the rib meat to the shanks are kept for consumption.
+In the long run, knowing how to butcher a deer and how to identify the different cuts of meat will save you time and money.

-The video stresses that for the best-tasting meat, you should keep the carcass clean of feces and debris when field dressing and during the skinning process.
+The video stresses that for the best-tasting wild game meat, you should keep the carcass clean of gut-tainted substances and debris when field dressing and during the skinning process.
 Additionally, butchering with a sharp hunting knife or (better yet) a good set of butchering knives will make this process a lot easier.
 It will spare a you headache when maneuvering the muscles in the different quarters of the deer.

 The Bearded Butcher shows in detail how to carve out the tenderloins, back strap, stew meat, rib meat, ground meat, sirloin tips, and roasts.